 Published on November 25th, 2011 | by Bonnie Getchell10

 Over the past few weeks I’ve seen several really cute mini Christmas trees.
 You know, the little ones that are just for decoration, cost an arm and a leg, and are far from eco-friendly?
 Yeah, those.
-Enter: a bottle I saved from the trash.
+Enter: this glass bottle from my recycle bin:

 I knew it would have a purpose one day!
 I took branches– lots and lots of branches.

 And made my own mini Christmas tree: